 - At the Grouping Conditions step of the Add Group wizard, set up categorization conditions:

-- From the Property drop-down list, select a VM property.
+- From the Property drop-down list, select an object property.

-The list contains all VM properties that Veeam ONE collects from a hypervisor.
+The list contains all infrastructure object properties that Veeam ONE collects from a hypervisor.

 - From the Operator drop-down list, select a conditional operator.

-The list contains the following operators: Equals, Does not equal, Starts with, Contains, Does not contain.
+The list contains the following operators: Equals, Does not equal, Starts with, Ends with, Contains, and so on.

 - In the Value field, specify a value that will be checked in the condition.

-The condition will be evaluated against discovered VMs.
+The condition will be evaluated against discovered objects.
 To add another condition, click Add Condition.

 By default, conditions are linked by the AND operator.
-That is, a VM falls into a group when all specified conditions are met.
+That is, an object falls into a group when all specified conditions are met.
 You can change this behavior by linking conditions with the OR operator.
-In this case, a VM will fall into a group when a condition for any of the linked rules is met.
+In this case, an object will fall into a group when a condition for any of the linked rules is met.

 For example, you can create a group which will include VMs based on their power state, datacenter name and guest OS.
 If you want the group to include all powered on VMs that reside in datacenter Atlanta or run Linux as their guest OS, you must link these conditions.
 The second and the third conditions will be linked to each other with the OR operator.
 The first condition will be linked to them with the AND operator.